Opus Dei: Activities

 Leaders of Opus Dei describe the organization as a teaching entity whose main activity is to train Catholics to assume personal responsibility in sanctifying the secular world from within.
 This teaching is done by means of theory and practice.

 Its lay people and priests organize seminars, workshops, retreats, and classes to help people put the Christian faith into practice in their daily lives.
 Spiritual direction, one-on-one coaching with a more experienced lay person or priest, is considered the "paramount means" of training.
 Through these activities, they provide religious instruction (doctrinal formation), coaching in spirituality for lay people (spiritual formation), character and moral education (human formation), lessons in sanctifying one's work (professional formation), and know-how in evangelizing one's family, workplace, society and public life (apostolic formation).

 The official Catholic document, which established the prelature, states that Opus Dei strives "to put into practice the teaching of the universal call to sanctity, and to promote at all levels of society the sanctification of ordinary work, and by means of ordinary work."
 Thus, the founder and his followers describe members of Opus Dei as resembling the members of the early Christian Church—ordinary workers who seriously sought holiness with nothing exterior to distinguish them from other citizens.

+Opus Dei runs residential centers throughout the world.
+These centers provide residential housing for celibate members and provide doctrinal and theological education.